 - Work hard to protect your legal rights

 Injured in a truck accident?
-Hiring a West Virginia truck accident attorney can mean the difference between the success and failure of your case.
+Hiring a West Virginia truck accident attorney can mean the difference between the success and failure of your truck accident claim.
 A skilled lawyer will have the requisite legal skills and experience and be committed to acting in your best interest.

-Call the truck accident lawyers from The Miley Legal Group today to schedule your free consultation.
+Contact us today at The Miley Legal Group to schedule your free consultation.